Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: NSUM estimators

-The most commonly used of these four estimators seems to be the dRpR estimator, first proposed to our knowledge by \cite{KillworthMcCarty1998b}.
-An earlier paper by \cite{KillworthMcCarty1998a} compares the dRpA and dApA estimators, and a more recent paper by \cite{Habecker2015-MoS} promotes the use of the dApA estimator, which they call the mean-of-sums estimator or dApA.
-We are not aware of any literature considering or proposing the use of the dApR estimator, and our results in this study suggest it is unlikely to outperform the other estimators, but it could be studied in future work.
-In the present study, we focus on evaluating the other three estimators.
+The goal of the present study is to systematically evaluate the comparative performance of these estimators.
+An earlier study by \cite{KillworthMcCarty1998a} compares the RR$^*$ and RA estimators, and a more recent paper by \cite{Habecker2015-MoS} promotes the use of the AA estimator, which they call the mean-of-sums (MoS) estimator. \cite{Habecker2015-MoS} suggest potential motivations for using the AA estimator and demonstrate on an example data set that the RR$^*$ and AA estimators (as well as other modifications they propose) result in very different estimates, but they do not provide a clear theoretical or empirical evaluation of which estimator seems to be less biased. \cite{Laga2021thirty} refer to the RA estimator as the plug-in MLE, or PIMLE.
+We are not aware of any literature considering or proposing the use of the AR estimator, but we evaluate it in the present study along with the other three estimators.

-When the binomial model is true, both the AoR and RoA prevalence estimators with fixed or known degrees are unbiased, but the latter has a smaller variance. \cite{KillworthMcCarty1998a} compute and empirically evaluate the dRpR and dRpA on a data set, but their theoretical analysis assumes the degrees are known; thus their theoretical analysis concerns only the (one-step) AoR and RoA prevalence estimators, not the (two-step) dRpR and dRpA estimators.
-The degree estimation step in the dRpR and dRpR estimators not only involves additional uses of the conditional proportion assumption to estimate the degree, but also accounts for the distribution of degrees rather than conditioning on them.
-Perhaps this is the reason that surveys tend to use the dRpR if they use one of the simple estimators, and that researchers tend to start from the dRpR when they develop methods to extend the NSUM approach and relax modeling assumptions.
+When the binomial model is true, both the A and R prevalence estimators with fixed or known degrees are unbiased, but the latter has a smaller variance; we provide a proof in the online supplement using reasoning about harmonic and arithmetic means. \cite{KillworthMcCarty1998a} compute and empirically evaluate the RR$^*$ and RA on a data set and state that the latter has an unacceptably high variance, but their theoretical analysis assumes the degrees are known; thus their theoretical analysis concerns only the (one-step) A and R prevalence estimators, not the (two-step) RR$^*$ and RA estimators.
+The degree estimation step in the RR$^*$ and RA estimators not only involves additional uses of the conditional proportion assumption to estimate the degree, but also accounts for the distribution of degrees rather than conditioning on them.
+Perhaps this is the reason that surveys tend to use the RR$^*$ if they use one of the simple estimators, and that researchers tend to start from the RR$^*$ when they develop methods to extend the NSUM approach and relax modeling assumptions.